© John Wiley & Sons Ltd

 From April 2008, the NIH mandates grant-holders to deposit their published papers in PubMed Central within 12 months of publication.
 Molecular Ecology complies with the NIH mandate in allowing authors to post the accepted version of their article, i.e., the version incorporating any amendments made during peer review, 12 months after publication (please see the ‘Accepted version’ section on page 1 of the copyright transfer).
 In doing so authors will be meeting the terms of their grant (http://publicaccess.nih.gov/FAQ.htm#general).

 As an alternative, NIH-funded authors may use the Online Open service (http://authorservices.wiley.com/bauthor/onlineopen.asp).
 This service grants free and immediate availability of the article on publication, and deposition of the final PDF version with PubMed Central.

-Paper offprints of the printed published article may be purchased if ordered via the method stipulated on the instructions that will accompany the proofs.
+Paper offprints of the final published article may be purchased if ordered via the method stipulated on the instructions that will accompany the proofs.
 Printed offprints are posted to the correspondence address given for the paper unless a different address is specified when ordered.
 Note that it is not uncommon for printed offprints to take up to eight weeks to arrive after publication of the journal.
-For order enquiries please e-mail: firstname.lastname@example.org.
+For order enquiries please email: firstname.lastname@example.org.